-HB 2517 was introduced in the House Committee on Appropriations at the request of Representative Landwehr.
+The bill was introduced in the House Committee on Appropriations at the request of Representative Landwehr.
 On January 24, 2018, the bill was withdrawn from the House Committee on Appropriations and referred to the House Committee on Federal and State Affairs.

-In the House Committee on Federal and State Affairs proponent hearing. testimony was presented Representative Landwehr, the Executive Director of the Kansas Lottery, and representatives of the Association of Community Mental Health Centers and the Breakthrough Club.
-Written-only proponent testimony was provided by Boyd Gaming, DCF. and the Petroleum Marketers Convenience Store Association of Kansas.
+In the House Committee on Federal and State Affairs hearing, proponent testimony was presented by Representative Landwehr, the Executive Director of the Kansas Lottery, and representatives of the Association of Community Mental Health Centers and the Breakthrough Club.
+Written-only proponent testimony was provided by Boyd Gaming, DCF, and the Petroleum Marketers and Convenience Store Association of Kansas.